Fooling Polarization-based Vision using Locally Controllable Polarizing Projection: Related Work

 \subsection{Adversarial Attacks on RGB-based Vision}

 While the state-of-the-art deep neural networks are capable of achieving incredible performance in various scene understanding tasks, recent researches~\cite{kurakin2018adversarial, szegedy2013intriguing} revealed their striking vulnerability that very mild modifications to the input images can deceive advanced classifiers with high confidence.
-The adversarial examples are generated through optimization processes by maximizing classification error of a targeted model.
+The adversarial examples are generated through optimization processes by maximizing the classification error of a targeted model.
 In digital world, on the premise of direct access to the targeted model, an adversarial example can be derived by one or multiple steps of perturbation following negative gradient directions, including classic Fast Gradient Sign Method (FGSM)~\cite{goodfellow2014explaining}, the Basic Iterative Method (BIM)~\cite{goodfellow2014explaining}, and the Projected Gradient Descent (PGD)~\cite{madry2017towards} for efficient and transferable adversarial attacks.
-Their perturbations are bounded with a small norm-ball $L_p<\epsilon$, normally $p=2$ or $\infty$, or minimized with a joint adversarial loss~\cite{carlini2017towards}, to craft a quasi-imperceptible example to human eyes. \cite{moosavi2017universal, gu2021adversarial} unveil the existence of a universal adversarial perturbation to a target model and it can achieve high transferability across different neural networks.
+Their perturbations are bounded with a small norm-ball $L_p<\epsilon$, normally $p=2$ or $\infty$, or minimized with a joint adversarial loss~\cite{carlini2017towards}, to craft a quasi-imperceptible example to human eyes.